 Abuse.
 If you’re in an abusive relationship, is it okay to ghost?
-Many people who find themselves in abusive relationships are fearful for their safety, if not their lives.
+Many people in unhealthy relationships fear for their safety.
 Having an open conversation about the possibility of leaving could result in more abuse.

 Prior failed attempts to end a relationship.
 If prior attempts to have an open discussion about ending a relationship have gone sideways, is it okay to ghost?
-Many people say they have attempted to leave a relationship multiple times, but each time their partner talks them out of it.
-Clearly, this highlights a need for improved boundary-setting skills, but some people may feel ghosting is their only option.
-And it may be why some people see ghosting and self-care as one in the same.
+Some people have attempted to leave a relationship multiple times, but each time their partner talks them out of it.
+While this behavior highlights the possible need for improved boundary-setting skills, some people may feel ghosting is their only option.
+And it might also be why ghosting is seen as an act of self-care.

 Difficult life situations.
-When we’re dealing with big life transitions, like the loss of a loved one or the end of a relationship, it’s difficult to focus on much else.
+Big life transitions, like the loss of a loved one or the end of a relationship, make it difficult to focus on much else.
 When we’re grieving, it’s next to impossible to maintain connections.
 When we disappear to heal from traumatic life experiences, is it considered ghosting?